Max Verstappen driving the Oracle Red Bull Racing RB21 on track during the F1 Grand Prix of Abu Dhabi at Yas Marina Circuit on December 07, 2025.

 Build

 In F1, every racing team is responsible for building their own cars, with the teams being named after the manufacturers who built the chassis and/or the engine.
-In 2021, in an effort to make the playing field more even and more competitive, F1 introduced a cost cap of $145 million.
+In 2021, in an effort to make the playing field more even and more competitive, F1 introduced a cost cap of $153 million.
 This means the maximum budget a team can spend on all parts of the car, and all the elements needed to run it.
-In 2022, the cap was decreased to $142.4 million, and for 2023-2025 seasons, it has been set at $135 million.
+The cap was decreased to $151 million for the 2023-2025 seasons and has been raised to around $212 million for 2026.

 Max Verstappen driving on track during the F1 Grand Prix of Bahrain